abhay-ajith/Team-404/Meeting_Minutes.md

 Agenda : Combine codes written by team members and debbuging

 Discussion:
-  - We combined the code and tried debugging it.The work done so far was made into a ppt and appended to our github repository.
+  - We combined the code and tried testing it.The work done so far was made into a ppt and appended to our github repository.

+Status : Completed

+# Week 5 - Meeting

+## 1st - Meeting

+Date : 05-04-2022
+Time : 8:30 pm
+Platform : Discord
+Meetaing Created By : Abhay Ajith
+Type of Meeting : Project Discussion

+Attendees :
+- Abhay (301), Amritha (305), Anjali (307), Sreelakshmi(353)
+Time Allocated: 1 hr
+Agenda : Debugging the code

+Discussion:
+  - After we tried testing, we found some functionalities that didn't work as expected, so we started debugging.

+Status : Completed

+## 2nd - Meeting

+Date : 12-04-2022
+Time : 9:30 pm
+Platform : Discord
+Meetaing Created By : Amritha Gopakumar
+Type of Meeting : Project Discussion

+Attendees :
+- Abhay (301), Amritha (305), Anjali (307), Sreelakshmi(353)
+Time Allocated: 30 min
+Agenda : Testing and implementation of the code

+Discussion:
+  - We tested the code, to which changes were made.

 Status : Incomplete